-Middle school students take the state End-of Course (EOC) assessment in Civics and it will be 30% of the final grade in the course.
-Middle school students taking Algebra 1, Geometry, Biology or U.S. History must take the EOC and it will be 30% of the final grade in the course.
-Middle school students who take EOC assessments are not required to take the corresponding standard subject and grade-level FS assessment (SB 7031-2014).
-Passing the Algebra 1 EOC is a graduation requirement.
+Middle school students take the state End-of-Course (EOC) assessment in Civics, and it will be 30% of the final grade in the course.
+Middle school students taking Algebra 1 Honors, Geometry Honors or Biology Honors.
+History must take the EOC, and it will be 30% of the final grade in the course.
+Middle school students who take EOC assessments are not required to take the corresponding standard subject and grade-level F5 assessment.
+Passing Algebra 1 EOC is a graduation requirement.
 Students with disabilities may qualify for an EOC waiver.
 For more information, please see Exceptional Student Education section of this document.